-- While the amounts in the "Other" column for restricted stock units and stock equivalent units in our SERP and deferred compensation plans do not represent a right of the holder to receive our common stock within 60 days, these amounts are being disclosed because we believe they further our goal of aligning senior management and stockholder interests.
+- Less than 1%. - While the amounts in the "Other" column for restricted stock units and stock equivalent units in our SERP and deferred compensation plans do not represent a right of the holder to receive our common stock within 60 days, these amounts are being disclosed because we believe they further our goal of aligning senior management and stockholder interests.
 The value of the restricted stock units fluctuates based on changes in Hanesbrands' stock price.
-Similarly, the value of stock equivalent units held in the SERP, the Executive Deferred Compensation Plan - Information in this table and footnote regarding this beneficial owner is based on Amendment No. 9 to Schedule 13G filed January 29, 2021 by BlackRock, Inc. ("BlackRock") with the SEC.
-BlackRock's address is 55 East 52nd Street, New York 10055.

-Information in this table and footnote regarding this beneficial owner is based on Amendment No. 9 to Schedule 13G filed January 29, 2021 by BlackRock, Inc. ("BlackRock") with the SEC.
-BlackRock's address is 55 East 52nd Street, New York 10055.

-Information in this table and footnote regarding this beneficial owner is based on Amendment No. 9 to Schedule 13G filed February 10, 2021, by The Vanguard Group, Inc. ("Vanguard") with the SEC.
-Vanguard may be deemed to beneficially own 34,184,655 shares of our common stock.
+Similarly, the value of stock equivalent units held in the SERP, the Executive Deferred Compensation Plan and the Director Deferred Compensation Plan fluctuates based on changes in Hanesbrands' stock price. - Information in this table and footnote regarding this beneficial owner is based on Amendment No. 9 to Schedule 13G filed January 29, 2021 by BlackRock, Inc. ("BlackRock") with the SEC.
+BlackRock, in its capacity as a parent holding company, may be deemed to beneficially own 36,584,207 shares of our common stock which are held of record by certain of its subsidiaries.
+BlackRock's address is 55 East 52nd Street, New York, New York 10055. - Information in this table and footnote regarding this beneficial owner is based on Amendment No. 9 to Schedule 13G filed February 10, 2021, by The Vanguard Group, Inc. ("Vanguard") with the SEC.
+Vanguard may be deemed to beneficially own 34,184,652 shares of our common stock.
 Vanguard's address is 100 Vanguard Blvd., Malvern, Pennsylvania 19355. - Information in this table and footnote regarding this beneficial owner is based on Amendment No. 1 to Schedule 13G, as amended, filed February 9, 2022 by Diamond Hill Capital Management, Inc. ("Diamond Hill") with the SEC.
 Diamond Hill may be deemed to beneficially own 21,912,308 shares of our common stock.
-Diamond Hill's address is 325 John H. - McConnell Blvd., Suite 200, Columbus, OH 43215.

-Includes 5,000 shares of common stock held by a trust of which Mr. Nelson's wife is the trustee.
-Mr. Nelson disclaims beneficial ownership of the trust.

-Includes 24,913 shares of common stock held by a trust. - Includes 22,912 shares of common stock held by a trust. - Includes: Greg L. Hall, our Chief Consumer Officer; Kristin L. Oliver, our Chief Human Resources Officer; and Tracy M. Preston, our General Counsel, Corporate Secretary and Chief Compliance Officer.
+Diamond Hill's address is 325 John H. McConnell Blvd., Suite 200, Columbus, OH 43215. - Includes 5,000 shares of common stock held by a trust of which Mr. Nelson's wife is the trustee.
+Mr. Nelson disclaims beneficial ownership - Includes 24,913 shares of common stock held by a trust. - Includes 22,912 shares of common stock held by a trust. - Includes: Greg L. Hall, our Chief Consumer Officer; Kristin L. Oliver, our Chief Human Resources Officer; and Tracy M. Preston, our General Counsel, Corporate Secretary and Chief Compliance Officer.